aoki-marika/libmirai/README.md

 A C library for reading files from the Hatsune Miku: Project Mirai series of 3DS games.

+Please see the [Wiki](https://github.com/aoki-marika/libmirai/wiki) for documentation on the file formats.

 ## Usage

 As libmirai only uses the C standard library, there are many ways to include it.